 Take a look:

-There’s nothing fancy going on here, but you’d be surprised by how many B2B sales folks or just a salesperson or a recruiter even gets it wrong.
+There’s nothing fancy going on here, but you’d be surprised by how many B2B salespeople, salespersons, and recruiters get it wrong.

 - A clear, simple introduction.
-Use a familiar example: People might not understand what “logistics accountability” is, but they definitely understand FedEx and Target.
+Use a familiar example: People might not understand “logistics accountability,” but definitely understand FedEx and Target.

 - The email focuses on benefits, not features.
-There’s no mention of any fancy tracking algorithm or smart platform.
+It does not mention any fancy tracking algorithm or smart platform.
 It’s all about how they can save the recipient time and money!

 - The cold email campaign ends by asking for 15 minutes, a reassurance to a busy person.